sdspieg/naeval/README.md

 ## Tokenization

-See <a href="https://github.com/natasha/razdel#evaluation">Razdel evalualtion section</a> for more info.
+See <a href="https://github.com/natasha/razdel#evaluation">Razdel evaluation section</a> for more info.

 <!--- token --->
 <table border="0" class="dataframe">